ading2210/ascii-art/README.md

 ![Using the sample image on https://en.wikipedia.org/wiki/Dither](https://github.com/ading2210/ascii-art/blob/main/images/screenshot1.png?raw=true)
 ![Using a screenshot of some text](https://github.com/ading2210/ascii-art/blob/main/images/screenshot2.png?raw=true)

-(also I know that this is unicode, not ASCII, but this is what most people associate with the term "ASCII art")
+(also I know that this is unicode, not ASCII)